-(i) The STFC SHE Committee monitors the capability of the STFC SHE management system, approving all changes to policy and supporting codes, reviewing performance and driving improvement.

-(ii) The RAL Safety Committee provides an independent scrutiny on health and safety management and performance to RAL management and promotes co-operation and communication between departments, managers, employees and trade union representatives.
+- (i) The STFC SHE Committee monitors the capability of the STFC SHE management system, approving all changes to policy and supporting codes, reviewing performance and driving improvement. - (ii) The RAL Safety Committee provides an independent scrutiny on health and safety management and performance to RAL management and promotes co-operation and communication between departments, managers, employees and trade union representatives.
 It fulfils the statutory responsibility for STFC to consult formally on safety matters with the trade unions and employee representatives.
 The membership includes safety representatives from the Trade Unions and representatives from the departments.
-Brian Wyborn is the CLF representative.

-(iii) The ISIS, CLF & Scientific Computing Safety Committee has the objective of inspecting and monitoring of safety performance and bringing to bear on local problems the best experience to promote safe working and good health of all employees.
+Brian Wyborn is the CLF representative. - (iii) The ISIS & CLF Safety Committee has the objective of inspecting and monitoring of safety performance and bringing to bear on local problems the best experience to promote safe working and good health of all employees.
 The membership includes safety representatives from the Trade Unions and representatives from the three departments.
 Brian Wyborn and Dave Clarke are the CLF representatives.
-Michelle King is the secretary.
+Elaine Lancaster is the secretary.
 Susan Clark is the Safety Tour Organiser.
-Rob Clarke is a CLF staff representative.

-(iv) Safety is a standing item on the CLF Senior Staff meeting agenda.
+Rob Clarke and Margaret Notley are CLF staff representatives. - (iv) Safety is a standing item on the CLF Senior Staff meeting agenda.
 The Director, Division Heads and Group Leaders attend the meetings where SHE incidents, tours, audits and other safety related matters are discussed and actions monitored.
 Brian Wyborn is the CLF Departmental Safety Contact.

-In addition the CLF management produce, and monitor progress against a Departmental SHE Improvement Plan (See STFC SHE Code 07)
+In addition the CLF management produce, and monitor progress against a Departmental SHE Improvement Plan (See STFC SHE Code 07 and M:\Safety\CLF Safety Package\CLF Safety Plan 17-18ver1.doc)